inariksit/inariksit.github.io/_posts/2018-08-28-gf-gotchas.markdown

-The "basic human rights for types" thing, as well as "annotate the hell out of everything because the type checker seems like a clueless idiot" thing is just a prerequisite for having dependent types.
+The "basic human rights for types" thing, as well as "annotate the hell out of everything because the type checker seems like a clueless idiot" thing is just a prerequisite for doing cool stuff with dependent types.

 Despite the subheading, I am not going to go further into dependent types in this post.
 You don't need them to write resource grammars, or